github/opensource.guide/troubleshooting/conduct.md

 title: Enforcing your code of conduct
 ---

 Your code of conduct helps create a healthy and constructive social atmosphere for your project's community.
 Sometimes, despite your best efforts, somebody will do something that violates this code.
-In this section, we'll talk about how to address negative or harmful behavior in your project's community.
+Addressing negative or harmful behavior in your project's community is crucial.

 * TOC
 {:toc}